 Common Signs of Moisture Problems

 Along with musty odors and visible mold growth, you may notice condensation on pipes, wood rot, and even increased pest activity in your crawl space.
 These signs indicate that moisture is present and could lead to larger issues if not addressed promptly.
-If you suspect these crawl space issues, consult crawl space repair companies for professional assessment and solutions.

 Impact on Home Structure and Health